AutoQResearch: LLM-Guided Closed-Loop Policy Search for Adaptive Variational Quantum Optimization: Discussion

 \subsection{Methodological Value of Staged Confirmation}

-A second major lesson is methodological.
-Across both benchmarks, cheap proxy evaluations are useful for search acceleration but are not reliable enough to serve as the sole acceptance rule.
-In MIS, scout results can substantially overestimate true stage performance and can even invert the ranking of candidates under full confirmation.
-In CVRP, replay guardrails are necessary to prevent apparent gains on a new stage from masking regressions on earlier validated stages.
-Together, these observations show that a closed-loop autonomous search system needs explicit promotion and confirmation steps if it is to remain scientifically credible.

-This point is broader than the specific benchmarks studied here.
-Any LLM-guided discovery workflow that relies on low-cost proxies risks overfitting to those proxies unless it includes a mechanism for controlled validation on the true evaluation target.
-In that sense, the scout--promote--confirm design is not merely an implementation convenience in \textit{AutoQResearch}; it is part of the paper's general methodological contribution to benchmarking and evaluation for quantum--GenAI workflows.
+A second major lesson is methodological, and the ablation of Section~\ref{sec:ablation} makes it concrete: cheap proxy evaluations accelerate search but are not reliable enough to serve as the sole acceptance rule.
+The proxy can overestimate stage performance and even invert candidate rankings---at 32 nodes the confirmed winner was the worst scout-ranked candidate in its round---while on CVRP replay guardrails are needed to stop apparent gains on a new stage from masking regressions on earlier ones.
+This is broader than the specific benchmarks: any LLM-guided workflow that optimizes against low-cost proxies risks overfitting them unless it validates on the true target.
+The scout--promote--confirm design is therefore part of the paper's methodological contribution, not merely an implementation convenience.